nfroidure/knifecycle/README.md

 async function getUser({ db, log = noop}) {}
 ```

-That said, if your need to build your code with `webpack`/`babel` you may
+That said, if you need to build your code with `webpack`/`babel` you may
  have to convert auto-detections to raw declarations with the
  [babel-plugin-knifecycle](https://github.com/nfroidure/babel-plugin-knifecycle)
  plugin.
+You can also do this only for the performance improvements it brings.

 Also, keep in mind that the auto-detection is based on a simple regular
  expression so you should care to keep initializer signatures simple to